- Home

 What protection will the new regulations provide?

-The regulations will also ensure that customers who run into financial difficulties and are struggling to pay back the money they’ve borrowed are treated fairly, especially if they are vulnerable.
+The regulations also aim to ensure that customers who run into financial difficulties and are struggling to pay back the money they’ve borrowed are treated fairly, especially if they are vulnerable.
 Customers who feel they’ve been treated unfairly will also be able to take their case to the Financial Ombudsman if the company involved has been unable to resolve their problem.
 The Ombudsman service is able to look into financial issues on your behalf and will try to sort out the issue with the company involved.
 Find out more about how the Financial Ombudsman works here.

 If you’re struggling with debt…